Kongduino/tinyGS/README.md

 # Hardware

-This project is based on ESP32 boards and currently it is compatible with sx126x and sx127x LoRa módules but we plan to support more radio módules in the future.
+This project is based on ESP32 boards and currently is compatible with sx126x and sx127x LoRa modules but we plan to support more radio modules in the future.

 Currently we are officially supporting the following proven LoRa boards: